delightez/Bike-Share-project-google-capstone-project-/README.md

  • Provide effective visuals and relevant data to support insights
 • Use insights to give three recommendations to convert casual riders to member riders

-Cleaning process
+Cleaning process:
 I cleaned the data set with power query in power bi after I discovered the dataset was too large for excel.
-I loaded the folder containing the 12 datasets on the power query
+I loaded the folder containing the 12 datasets on the power query.
 I started by deleting the ride id, longitude, and latitude as I figured they won’t be necessary.
 Since the date column contained time, I extracted it so that I would be able to know the hours the trip started and the duration of each ride, A significant part of the data for June was blank and since there was no way to ask if this can be found, I proceeded to drop the rows that contained blank and null values and renamed the columns for better understanding.